Short term personal loans

-In Australia, short term personal loans are usually for amounts of $2,000 to $3,000 or less.
+In Australia, short term personal loans are usually for amounts of around $2,000 or less.
 These 'fast' lenders are often seen flashing before you during late night TV ad breaks!
-The fees and charges are different and are a lot higher than those from a regular personal loan or credit card.

 Payday loans can become addictive (as in re-occurring) causing a vulnerable borrower to spiral into an unaffordable amount of debt.
 So it’s very important to understand exactly how a short term personal loan works before taking one out.

 When you might take out a short term personal loan?